Crystals

 After protein purification the next step in the path toward a structure is crystallization.
 Crystallization requires ultra pure protein.
 Usually three or more columns are run to obtain high quality protein.
 A combination of affinity columns, columns that separate based on charge or hydrophobicity, and size exclusion columns are all utilized to produce as pure a protein product as possible.
 Protein quality can be verified by overloading an SDS Page coomassie stained gel, then looking for only one protein band.
 While crystallization is a purification step, rarely do mixed protein species generate diffraction quality crystals.

-The Structure Biology Core has two TTP LabTech mosquito robots, and a Rigaku Alchemist II, Minstrel system supported with Crystal Trak software.
-A Gryphon LCP device, is also available through the core.
-These robots can be used by Structural Biology Core members, or used by non-members on a cost basis.
+The Structure Biology Core has two TTP LabTech mosquito robots, and a Rigaku Alchemist II, Minstrel system supported with Crystal Trak software, is also available through the core.
+These robots can be used by Structural Biology Core Members.

 To use the robots contact: